Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Introduction

-To overcome these inherent limitations, we introduce Meta-Optimization of Heuristics (MoH), a novel framework leveraging the in‑context reasoning and refinement capabilities of LLMs \cite{huang2022large,zelikman2023self} to automate optimizer design.
-In this paper, \emph{optimizers} are algorithms, such as traditional EC frameworks, that are used to generate or refine \emph{heuristics} for COPs to improve solution quality, whereas \emph{meta-optimizers} are higher‑level procedures that adapt and enhance these optimizers.
+To overcome these inherent limitations, we introduce Meta-Optimization of Heuristics (MoH), a novel framework leveraging the in‑context reasoning and refinement capabilities of LLMs \citep{huang2022large,zelikman2023self} to automate optimizer design.
+In this paper, we categorize optimizers into heuristic-optimizers and meta-optimizers based on their respective roles. \emph{Heuristic-optimizers} are algorithms, such as traditional EC frameworks, that are used to generate or refine \emph{heuristics} for COPs to improve solution quality, whereas \emph{meta-optimizers} are higher‑level procedures that adapt and enhance these heuristic-optimizers.
 Technically, MoH implements an iterative meta-optimization module within a multi-task framework to encourage both exploration and generalization.
-At each iteration, the meta-optimizer generats a diverse population of candidate optimizers through (self-)invocation.
-The most promising optimizer, evaluated by its effectiveness on downstream tasks in optimizing task-specific heuristics, is selected to become the meta-optimizer in the subsequent iteration.
-By doing so, the optimizers are improved to generate more effective heuristics (see Fig.~\ref{fig:workflow}).
+At each iteration, the meta-optimizer generates a diverse population of candidate heuristic-optimizers through (self-)invocation.
+The most promising heuristic-optimizer, evaluated by its effectiveness on downstream tasks in optimizing task-specific heuristics, is selected to become the meta-optimizer in the subsequent iteration.
+By doing so, the heuristic-optimizers are improved to generate more effective heuristics (see Fig.~\ref{fig:workflow}).
 With its innovative meta-optimization, MoH extends beyond traditional fixed EC optimization frameworks, facilitating broader exploration of the heuristic search space and operating at a higher abstraction level than existing approaches.

 Our contributions are summarized as follows: 1) We propose MoH, a novel framework that highlights meta-optimization for producing effective COP heuristics.
-MoH enables broader heuristic exploration by autonomously discovering novel optimization strategies through an iterative meta-optimization module, thereby addressing inherent limitations of existing LLM-EC approaches.
+MoH enables broader heuristic exploration by autonomously discovering effective optimization strategies through an iterative meta-optimization module, thereby addressing inherent limitations of existing LLM-EC approaches.
 2) We position MoH within a multi-task training framework to enhance its generalization capability to unseen tasks.
 3) Extensive experiments across multiple heuristic algorithms and classical COPs demonstrate that MoH is able to generate effective and interpretable meta-optimizers that consistently outperform baselines.
 Notably, the resulting heuristics exhibit strong performance on large COP instances.